sagemath/trac_to_gh/Issue 4362.md

 # Issue 4362: Bug fixes in tableaux latex output [with patches at #4355.
 Needs review.]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4362

 Original creator: bump